skyloutyr/VTT/README.md

 * \[n:TEXT\] will replace the sender's name in chat with the contents of the block.
 Mousing over the name will reveal the real sender's name.
 * \[o:GUID\] replicates the effects of the /as command but allows a direct GUID input instead of the object selection.
 * \[m:MODE\] specifies the message render mode.
 This is highly internal and will cause crashes if used improperly, but you are welcome to see the expected message structure in this repo's VSCC integration namespace.
+* You can escape square brackets in chat by putting a backslash \\ before the bracket.

+---
+## Other Notable Features
+* You can draw in 3D and 2D with the draw tool, located in the toolbar to the left.
+It is quite primitive due to the 3d requirement but gets the job done.
+* For many color edit dialogues the A field at the bottom can control the transparency of the relevant item.
+For example auras and objects can be made more transparent with this feature.
+* VTT includes a very powerful turn tracker, styled to be rpg-like at the top of the screen, with teams, sorting, particles, and more.
+It even dings your players when it is their turn!
+* The turn tracker can be scrolled with the scrollwheel if the mouse is over it.
+You can return to the default scroll value by pressing the refresh button that appears to the left.
+* There are a few camera control tools in the map tab, including the camera snap tool which moves everybody's camera to yours, so they can see from your perspective.
+* Uploaded image assets can be right-clicked and have their properties edited in the asset browser for finer display control.
+You can even mark them as emissive to always glow in the dark without any light.
+* Most things have a setting to fine-tune them in the settings tab.
+Make sure to browse it to tailor VTT to your desires!
+* Darkvision is intended for 3D maps, as it siply places a client-only light on the specified object.
+It won't work for 2D maps, unless they are secretly 3D.
+* The fast light system can be used to place hundreds or thousands of lights in your map with little to no impact on performance.
+These lights don't have shadows, but they can create a wonderful ambiance!
+* There are thousands of status effect icons to place on your objects!
+The status effect window even has a search bar.
+* Objects can have their name color be changed through the properties panel.
+Use the A value to control the blending between the baseline color (specified by the style) and the selected color.
+* Objects can have custom nameplates, which are the UI elements the object's names are displayed upon.
+These custom nameplates also support animations!
+* If you hold ALT and then left-click you will open a ping menu.
+Pings are visible to all players, and they are especially visible if they are offscreen.
+Pings also make a noise!
+If you also hold control while holding alt and left-clicking you will open a 'secret' reaction menu.
+Reactions work like pings, but they dissappear faster, don't make a sound and don't show up if they are offscreen.
+* Particles support both animated images and 3D models.
+* If you control-click the transition button in the animations section of an object it will transition the animation for all clients immediately.
+* Objects can be marked as info objects.
+When marked as suck they will also display their description when moused-over.

 ---
 ## Known issues, suggestions and missing features tracker